Changissnz/nu_merchant_principal/README.md

 dangerous to the organization the accounts correspond to, as well as the organization's accurate introspection, commonly referred to as "internal investigations" in settings of more than one individual.
+Accounting becomes a cause for effects outside the tasks involved in accounting, and those effects are subject to accounting.
+This is a common pattern in accounting, in prescribed routes of iteration that are synonymously cycles.